 This rate will apply to all federal grant applications.

 Foundations, corporate funders, and state agencies often publish a different rate to be used.

 Cost Sharing and Matching Funds

 Funders frequently require that the University contribute a portion of the total project costs.
 These contributions require the approval of executive leadership.
 In-kind contributions also need administrative approval.

 Many funders will support a percentage of the cost of a project and will require that the grant seeker pay the difference with money or non-cash contributions, which are known as matching funds.

-This is a non-cash donation of space or services, for example, the use of classrooms or the use of equipment.
+In-kind is a non-cash donation of space or services, for example, the use of classrooms or the use of equipment.

 Justifying each line item in the budget may be accomplished in two ways: